01 October 2024

 With my students (I’m back row on the left) after my first ever self-designed training course (on Labour Relations).
 My KPA's included the lecturing of Military Leadership / Military Management / Labour Relations Strategy and Consulting for the SA Navy at the Military Training School, SAS Simonsberg, Simon’s Town and the SA Naval Staff College (for Naval Officer Training) in Muizenberg during the early 1990’s.

-Border Duty mention: As part of my initial compulsory (conscript) military service, (SA Navy), I spent three months volunteering with the SA Marine Corps in two operational units in the 'war zone' (SWA / Namibia) deep into the Caprivi, with the second deployment a few kilometers north of the Chobe National Park - where we regularly observed the 'enemy' across the Chobe River, Zambia.
+Border Duty mention: As part of my initial compulsory (conscript) military service, (SA Navy), I spent three months volunteering with the SA Marine Corps in two operational units in the 'war zone' (SWA / Namibia) deep into the Caprivi Strip, with the second deployment a few kilometers north of the Chobe National Park - where we regularly observed the 'enemy' across the Chobe River, Zambia.
 It was a personal dedicated (auxiliary) border service, and at times volunteered in assisting some of the Marines with minor psychological challenges - for my border service I received the SADF Pro Patria medal.
 For me, personally, this period was quite a paradox, as 1000s of young men across the SADF had no choice.
-Most of them (SA Army) were engaged in physical infinitary warfare in Angola during the same time.
-I still have many days assimilating this.
-Sentinel Projects (by Barry Fowler, Clinical Psychologist, SA Army) assisted me in a very thoughtful way in reading his online publication with some interesting anecdotes / journals from various SADF soldiers during this challenging period - I starting reading Sentinel Projects since 2020.
+Most of them (SA Army) were engaged in physical infantry warfare in Angola during the same time.
+I still, up to today, have many days assimilating this.
+Sentinel Projects (by Barry Fowler, Clinical Psychologist, SA Army during the same period) assisted me in a very thoughtful way in reading his online publication with some interesting anecdotes / journals from various SADF members during this challenging period - I starting reading Sentinel Projects since 2020.
 I also read Barry Fowler's book - Pro Patria 2nd Ed.
 'SADF Border Duty 1984 -1988'.
 Books by Barry Fowler.

 'Secretly' shaping my interest in Information Management and Technology

-From Human Resource Development Education to Personal Computing
+From Human Resource Development Education to Personal / Corporate Computing

-It was a fascinating time - and that was just the beginning of the universal technological influence of the microchip, independently invented in 1959 by Jack Kilby of Texas Instruments and Robert Noyce (Noyce together with Gordon Moore founded Intel Corporation in 1968, California, United States).
+It was a fascinating time - and this was just about the beginning of the universal technological influence of the microchip, independently invented in 1959 by Jack Kilby of Texas Instruments and Robert Noyce (Noyce together with Gordon Moore founded Intel Corporation in 1968, California, United States).
 The introduction of the first IBM Personal Computer (PC) in 1981 provided opportunities for business and individuals to acquire cost-effective multi-tasking desktop computers that were simply not available in such small form factor(s) before.
-Not long after the introduction of the IBM PC the Intel CPU became the microprocessor of choice for most desktop computers around the world.
-Millions of Intel CPU's were integrated into 'cloned' IBM PC's with compatible and much cheaper non-IBM components (i.e. cases, power supplies, motherboards, Ram memory chips and hard drives) when the Intel XT 80286 CPU became available in 1982 it quickly dominated the 'CPU of choice' market as the de facto standard for many business, labororary, office and classroom desktop computers.
-Bill Gates and Paul Allen's Microsoft provided the 'disk operating system' software (DOS) and over the years evolved in tandem with Intel to the current 14th Generation Intel (Raptor Lake) CPU's with Microsoft Windows 11 as operating system software (OS) of choice (together with a quite a few open-source Linux OS distributions).
+Not long after the introduction of the IBM PC the Intel CPU became the microprocessor of choice for most desktop and workstation / server (network) computer data processing around the world.
+Millions of Intel CPU's were integrated into 'cloned' IBM PC's with seamless compatibility and more cost-effective than most IBM components (i.e. cases, power supply units, motherboards (compatible with various Intel CPU's), DDR memory modules, internal IDE hard drives, graphic / sound cards and other primary input / output peripherals) when the Intel XT 80286 CPU became available in 1982.
+It subsequently dominated the 'CPU of choice' market as the 'de facto' standard for many business, laboratory, office and classroom desktop computers.
+Bill Gates and Paul Allen's Microsoft provided the 'disk operating system' (DOS) software and over the years evolved in tandem with Intel to the current 14th Generation Intel (Raptor Lake) CPU's with Microsoft Windows 11 as operating system software (OS) of choice (together with a quite a few open-source Linux OS distributions).
 I was always aware of Steve Jobs and Steve Wozniak's development of the Apple Macintosh computer system, but my (historic) fascination remained on the 'Intel Inside' side only.

 “A strategic inflection point is a time in the life of business when its fundamentals are about to change. that change can mean an opportunity to rise to new heights.
 But it may just as likely signal the beginning of the end” ― Andy Grove, Intel